United Tech CEO Defends Rockwell Deal -- 5th Update

-Boeing Co. on Tuesday raised concerns with United Technologies Corp.'s proposed takeover of Rockwell Collins Inc., threatening to cancel some contracts with the two suppliers if the combination undermines competition in the aerospace supply chain.
+Boeing Co. on Tuesday raised concerns about United Technologies Corp.'s proposed takeover of Rockwell Collins Inc., threatening to cancel some contracts with the suppliers if the combination undermines competition in the aerospace supply chain.

 Continue Reading Below

-A day after the $23 billion deal was made public, Boeing said it was it was "skeptical" the transaction would benefit its airline customers or the broader industry.
-"We would intend to exercise our contractual rights and pursue the appropriate regulatory options to protect our interests," the company said in a statement.
+A day after the $23 billion deal was made public, Boeing said it was "skeptical" the transaction would benefit its airline customers or the broader industry.
+"We would intend to exercise our contractual rights and pursue the appropriate regulatory options to protect our interests," the aircraft maker said in a statement.

-In buying Rockwell, United Technologies is betting it can take the digitally connected aircraft one step closer to reality.
-Aerospace companies are investing heavily to connect everything from engines and brakes to even coffee pots equipped with sensors, allowing them to predict when they will break and ensure they are best placed to fix or replace them.
+In buying Rockwell, United Technologies is betting it can foster the industry's creation of the fully digital airplane.
+Aerospace companies are investing heavily to connect everything from engines and brakes, and even coffee pots, using sensors to guide them on when to schedule maintenance or replacements.

-"It gives us the opportunity to do things that we wouldn't be able to do on our own," said United Technologies CEO Greg Hayes on a Tuesday conference call.
-The combination with Rockwell Collins will make it easier to meet demand for digital offerings, he said, and integrate aircraft systems with benefits like reducing overall weight.
+"It gives us the opportunity to do things that we wouldn't be able to do on our own," said United Technologies Chief Executive Greg Hayes on a Tuesday conference call.
+The combination with Rockwell Collins, he said, will make it easier to meet demand for digital offerings and integrate aircraft systems, with benefits like reducing overall weight.

-Shares of Rockwell Collins traded at $131.21 Tuesday afternoon, well below United Technologies's $140 offer and Rockwell's recent highs.
-Potential antitrust action from the sheer scale of the proposed deal -- rather than product overlap -- still leave some question marks, analysts said.
-The deal isn't expected to close until the third quarter of 2018 as regulatory and competitive concerns are reviewed.
-Shares of United Technologies fell 5% to $111.98.
+United Technologies is already the world's largest aerospace supplier, with almost $30 billion in sales this year split evenly between engine maker Pratt & Whitney and UTC Aerospace Systems, which makes everything from landing gear to the motors that control wing flaps.

 Continue Reading Below